prcore/docs/content/getting-started/test-with-postman/_index.md

 weight: 40
 ---

 We provide a Postman collection to help you test the API.
-You can use the Postman collection to test the API without writing any code.
+You can use it without writing any code.
+Each folder in the collection contains requests from the beginning of the workflow to the current step.

 ## Postman Collection